Dana Terrace: Other work

+In 2018, she inked 34 pages of Hirsch's graphic novel, Gravity Falls: Lost Legends: 4 All-New Adventures!

-The Owl House began development on February 23, 2018, when it was greenlit alongside Amphibia, and premiered on January 10, 2020, on Disney Channel in the United States.
-The series was approved for a second season on November 21, 2019.
-The same year, Terrace illustrated an alternative cover for issue 4 of Adventure Time with Fionna and Cake: Card Wars, a BOOM!
+In 2019, Terrace illustrated an alternative cover for issue 4 of Adventure Time with Fionna and Cake: Card Wars, a BOOM!
 Studios six-issue miniseries which featured Fionna and Cake, the gender-swapped versions of Finn and Jake.
 Terrace also provided guest animation for the episode of Adventure Time titled "Bad Timing".
-A few years later, Terrace criticized the cancellation of The Venture Bros. by Adult Swim, writing "this timeline sucks."
+In 2020, Terrace criticized the cancellation of The Venture Bros. by Adult Swim, writing "this timeline sucks."

-In 2021, the director of The Mitchells vs. the Machines Mike Rianda would reveal that Terrace had been a storyboard artist for the film.
+In 2021, the director of The Mitchells vs. the Machines, Mike Rianda, revealed that Terrace was a storyboard artist for the film.
 The same year, Terrace provided rough animation for The Owl House season 2 episodes "Keeping Up A-fear-ances", "Hunting Palismen", and "Eclipse Lake".